roblucien/roblucien/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a technology enthusiast with a passion for Unix/Linux, everything Open Source and a dedication to solving complex problems.
+I work mostly as Linux/Windows SysAdmin, Network Support Specialist.
+I recently made the bid jump to CyberSecurity.
+I'm currently exploring the DevSecOps and Cloud Security world and learn more on the way.

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science over the past 20 years has led me to develop a passion for networking, Information system managementand more recently cybersecurity, and I am now eager to transition into this field, specifically aiming to join any company as an Information Security Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]